 A desktop computer, laptop, or tablet (the larger the screen the better) equipped with a videocamera (no cell phones, please).
-Computer microphones are notoriously poor at reliably transmitting singing.
-Excellent external microphones are readily available and reasonably priced.
-Ask for recommendations.
 Reliable access to high-speed internet is a must.
-Students are responsible for having working technology.
+Student is responsible for working technology.

 60-minute lessons are $75 USD each.
 Minimum of 5 lessons*, to be paid in full prior to first lesson.

-Register for two sets of private lessons at once, and receive a complimentary lesson.
+Register for 10 private lessons at once, and receive a complimentary lesson.